apollographql/internal-platform-orb/README.md

 If you do have [issues](https://github.com/apollographql/internal-platform-orb/issues), or[pull requests](https://github.com/apollographql/internal-platform-orb/pulls) feel free, but...

+Also please add an entry to the changelog!

 ### How to test PRs
 1. Create and push a branch with your new features.